 Coach Flanigan is proud to be her coach and proud of the empowering woman Maggie has become throughout the past 4 years.

-NCR would like to congratulate Brian Gannon (Wheeling University) on being selected as the Penn Mutual Small College Student-Leader of the Month for December 2020!
+NCR would like to congratulate Brian Gannon (Wheeling University) on being selected as the Penn Mutual Small College Student-Leader of the Month!

 Brian’s teammate who nominated him, Mike Geibel says that, “Brian is one of the strongest leaders I’ve seen in a collegiate player.
 Through the university’s financial exigency in 2018, Brian stuck with the program.
 Brian was so invested in the program that he requested to sit on the hiring committee that eventually hired me.
 He helped lead the team last year, despite not being a senior, leading the team in scoring during our covid-shortened season.
 When we traveled to Nashville for the Mooseman 7s the week after the devastating tornado, Brian helped me to coordinate a cleanup effort for a family who lost everything in the storm.
 During the spring quarantine, he was instrumental in helping recruit and plan for the season.
 He spoke with recruits through social media, and this year has personally met and given tours to every on-campus visit we’ve had since reopening.
 He’s also the first to volunteer to drive the freshmen to Walmart or anywhere else they need to go off campus.
 He leads through example on the pitch and in the weight room, leading workouts in addition to our scheduled team activities and has taken the freshmen under his wing.
 Every Saturday morning, Brian leads a team workout even when I give them the day off.
 On campus, he leads through the Student Athlete Advisory Council and is one of the team leads in his nursing program.
 He has volunteered during his clinicals to serve in the Emergency Room and ICU wards.”

-NCR would like to congratulate Jocelyn Pérez (University of Chicago) on being selected as the Penn Mutual Small College Student-Leader of the Month for November 2020!
+NCR would like to congratulate Jocelyn Pérez (University of Chicago) on being selected as the Penn Mutual Small College Student-Leader of the Month!